-- (a) All applications for a sign permit shall be made in writing to the Development Officer on the approved form and/or such other form that may be required by the Development Officer; - (b) All applications for a sign permit shall be accompanied by a basic application or renewal fee as per the Municipality's Fee Schedule; - (c) All applications for a sign permit must be accompanied by a document indicating in a form satisfactory to the Development Officer, that the owner of the property on which the sign is to be located has authorized its placement. - (d) All applications for a sign permit shall provide the following information: - (i) the site plan drawn to scale showing the scale of the plan, the municipal address and legal description of the lot or building on which the sign is to be erected, altered or relocated; - (ii) the location of the proposed sign on the lot or building; - (iii) the distance from the sign to property lines, roadway intersections, traffic control devices and from access points to the property; - (iv) the distance from the sign to buildings and other signs on the property;
+- (a) All applications for a sign development permit shall be made in writing to the Development Officer on the approved form and/or such other form that may be required by the Development Officer; - (b) All applications for a sign development permit shall be accompanied by a basic application or renewal fee as per the Municipality's Fee Schedule; - (c) All applications for a sign permit must be accompanied by a document indicating in a form satisfactory to the Development Officer, that the owner of the property on which the sign is to be located has authorized its placement. - (c) A business or enterprise applying for a sign development permit must possess or be in the process of obtaining a development permit and a business license for its business location, must be located and operational or in the process of becoming located and operation within the boundaries of the Municipality, and must have the written consent from the landowner on whose property the sign is proposed to be located.

-- (v) the distance to aerial power lines from freestanding and roof signs; - (vi) a sign plan drawn to scale or photographically produced showing design and placement; - (vii) the dimensions of the sign; - (viii) the method of attachment to and the nature character of the structure to which attachment will be made; - (ix) for a fascia sign, the projection distance from the face of the building; - (x) the height of the sign measured from grade to the highest point of the sign or sign structure; - (xi) any other information as may reasonably be required by the Development Officer, which could include plans for installation and mounting that have been approved by a Professional Engineer (see definition).
+- (d) All applications for a sign development permit shall provide the following information: - (i) the site plan drawn to scale showing the scale of the plan, the municipal address and legal description of the lot or building on which the sign is to be erected, altered or relocated; - (ii) the location of the proposed sign on the lot or building; - (iii) the distance from the sign to property lines, roadway intersections, traffic control devices and from access points to the property; - (iv) the distance from the sign to buildings and other signs on the property; - (v) the distance to aerial power lines from freestanding and roof signs; - (vi) a sign plan drawn to scale or photographically produced showing design and placement; - (vii) the dimensions of the sign; - (viii) the method of attachment to and the nature character of the structure to which attachment will be made; - (ix) for a fascia sign, the projection distance from the face of the building; - (x) the height of the sign measured from grade to the highest point of the sign or sign structure; - (xi) any other information as may reasonably be required by the Development Officer, which could include plans for installation and mounting that have been approved by a Professional Engineer (see definition).